EliasAHH/drive-tutorial/README.md

 ## TODO

-- [ ] Set up database and data model
-- [ ] Move folder open state to URL
 - [ ] Add auth
 - [ ] Add file uploading

+## Note from 11/01/2025
+ Just finished updating the schema to show files and folders, next steps:

+ - [ ] Manually insert examples
+ - [ ] Render them in the UI
+ - [ ] Push and make sure it all works